Erika-Russi/mod_4_project/README.md

 ## Research
 Initially, we were curious to investigate immigration trends by continent and, potentially, by country.
-However, the level of detail by both continent and country trickled off going back further than [two decades](https://www.dhs.gov/immigration-statistics/yearbook/1996_1999) and if data was available, it was only available by decade.
+However, the level of detail by both continent and country became inconsistent when going back further than [two decades](https://www.dhs.gov/immigration-statistics/yearbook/1996_1999) and if data was available, it was only available by decade.

 ## Dataset